 Back in Portland, Japanese take a firm place in our food culture as well, with famous spots such as Marukin Ramen and Kizuki Ramen and Izakaya that started in Japan and found their way into Portland’s cuisine.
 Aside from the recreational shares between the two places, the famous cherry blossom trees along the Tom McCall Waterfront were a gift from the Japanese as well.

 The Portland Japanese Garden was designed by Professor Takuma Tono of Tokyo Agricultural University in 1963.
 His purpose was to encompass the cultural and historical aspects of Japan and Oregon through five different garden designs that work together harmoniously.
 These five gardens include The Flat Ground Garden, The Strolling Pond Garden, The Tea Garden, the Natural Garden, and the Sand and Stone Garden.
-These gardens were completed and open for the public by 1980.
+These gardens were opened to the public by 1980.
 In 2017 came the Cultural Village expansion of the Garden which included three new gardens to fully highlight the styles and impression of the Garden.
 These gardens included the Entry Garden, the Tsubo-niwa or the Courtyard Garden, and the Ellie M. Hill Bonsai Terrace.
 With the array and diversity of designs, the Portland Japanese Garden acquires over 350,000 visitors per year and this year, that includes me.